Leadership

 Dr. Maggie Sugg

 Dr. Maggie Sugg is an Associate Professor in the Department of Geography and Planning at Appalachian State University, where she has been on faculty since 2015.
-A Western North Carolina native, Maggie holds a Ph.D. in Geography from UNC Chapel Hill and is the recipient of a National Science Foundation CAREER Award.
-Her research sits at the intersection of climate, health, and community resilience, focusing on how extreme weather events shape health outcomes in rural Appalachian communities, spanning 109 peer-reviewed publications.
-She is co-PI of the NSF-funded Appalachian Resilience Research Network (ARRN).
+A Western North Carolina native, Maggie holds a Ph.D. in Geography from the University of North Carolina, Chapel Hill, and is the recipient of a National Science Foundation CAREER Award.
+Dr. Sugg’s research sits at the intersection of climate, health, and community resilience, focusing on how extreme weather events shape health outcomes in rural Appalachian communities and spanning 109 peer-reviewed publications.
+She is co-principal investigator of the NSF-funded Appalachian Disaster Resilience Network (ADRN).
 When she’s not in the office, you can find her hiking and running in the beautiful mountains she calls home with her husband and four children.

 Network Collaborators